Loren Jenkins

-Loren Jenkins (born 1938) is a war correspondent for the Washington Post who won a 1983 Pulitzer Prize for International Reporting "for reporting of the Israeli invasion of Beirut and its tragic aftermath".
+Loren Jenkins (born 26 October 1938) is a war correspondent for the Washington Post who won a 1983 Pulitzer Prize for International Reporting "for reporting of the Israeli invasion of Beirut and its tragic aftermath".

 Biography

 Loren Jenkins was born in New Orleans into a family of American Foreign Service employees.
-He earned a bachelor's degree from the University of Colorado in Boulder at the end of the 1950s and then stinted with the Peace Corps in Puerto Rico and Sierra Leone.
+He earned a bachelor's degree from the University of Colorado in Boulder at the end of the 1950s and then served with the Peace Corps in Puerto Rico and Sierra Leone.
 Jenkins returned to Aspen in 1964, where he worked as a ski instructor.
 He later continued his studies at Aspen University and did his graduate work at Columbia University in New York.

 Jenkins got his first position as a reporter in 1964 with the Daily Item.
-After leaving the newspaper in 1965, he worked for United Press International as an overseas correspondent in New York, London, Rome, and Madrid.
-In 1969–1979, Jenkins served in Newsweek to cover Black September, the Suez Crisis, and the Vietnam War.
+After leaving the newspaper in 1965, he worked for United Press International in New York and as an overseas correspondent in London, Rome, and Madrid.
+From 1969 to 1979, Jenkins worked for Newsweek and covered Black September, the Suez Crisis, and the Vietnam War.
 His articles for Newsweek were honored with the Overseas Press Club Award in 1976.

 In 1980, Jenkins joined the Washington Post staff.
 During his tenure with the newspaper, he was awarded the Pulitzer Prize for International Reporting in 1983 for his coverage of the Israeli invasion of Lebanon.
 At that time, the Washington Post was criticized for bias in covering the Israel–United States conflict.
-Marty Peretz described Jenkins as "anti-Israel" and inane, stating that the journalist won a Pulitzer Prize because most of the judges subscribed to the Washington Post–Los Angeles Times news service.
+Marty Peretz, the famously pro-Israel owner of The New Republic, described Jenkins as "anti-Israel" and inane, stating that the journalist won a Pulitzer Prize because most of the judges subscribed to the Washington Post–Los Angeles Times news service.

-In 1990, Jenkins returned to Colorado, where he got the editor position at the Aspen Times.
-In 1995, he was named an editor of the international desk at National Public Radio, where he worked for the next fifteen years.
+In 1990, Jenkins returned to Colorado, where he assumed the editor position at the Aspen Times.
+In 1995, he was named an editor on the international desk at National Public Radio (NPR), where he worked for the next 15 years.
 Under Jenkins's leadership, correspondents of the radio station covered the wars in Kosovo, Chechnya, Iraq, and Afghanistan.
-In 2005 the international desk at NPR was awarded the George Peabody Award.
-In November 2011, Loren Jenkins retired but continued to write as a freelancer.
+In 2005, the international desk at NPR was awarded the George Peabody Award.
+In November 2011, Loren Jenkins retired but has continued to write as a freelancer.